paulvaldes/swift/docs/CppInteropability/GettingStartedWithC++Interop.md

 }
 ```

-- Move the newly created files (Cxx.cpp, Cxx.hpp, module.modulemap) into a separate directory (this should remain in your project directory)
+- Move the newly created files (`Cxx.cpp`, `Cxx.hpp`, `module.modulemap`) into a separate directory
+  - This directory should remain in your project directory
+  - // Where should it go?
+At the root level?
+Top level inside project?
+Possibly include a screenshot showing the C++ directory in relation to the project directory? //

 <img width="252" alt="Screen Shot 2022-02-26 at 9 14 06 PM" src="https://user-images.githubusercontent.com/62521716/155867937-9d9d6c62-4418-414d-bc4e-5d12c2055022.png">

 ## Adding C++ to an Xcode project
-- In your xcode project, follow the steps [Creating a Module to contain your C++ source code](#creating-a-module-to-contain-your-c-source-code) in your project directory
+After [Creating a Module to contain your C++ source code](#creating-a-module-to-contain-your-c-source-code) in your project directory:

-Add the C++ module to the include path and enable C++ interop:
+- Add the C++ module to the `Build Settings` to enable C++ interop
   - Navigate to your project directory
   - In `Project` navigate to `Build Settings` -> `Swift Compiler`
-- Under `Custom Flags` -> `Other Swift Flags` add`-Xfrontend -enable-cxx-interop`
+  - Under `Custom Flags` -> `Other Swift Flags` add `-Xfrontend -enable-cxx-interop`
-- Under `Search Paths` -> `Import Paths` add your search path to the C++ module (i.e, `./ProjectName/Cxx`).
+  - Under `Search Paths` -> `Import Paths` add your search path to the C++ `module` (i.e, `./ProjectName/Cxx`).
+  - // A screenshot showing these nested settings/navigation would be huge, especially with yellow boxes around the specific new setting or arrows or something //

 ```
 //Add to Other Swift Flags and Import Paths respectively -Xfrontend -enable-cxx-interop
--I./ProjectName/Cxx
+-I./ProjectName/Cxx // Should the "I" be here?
+If so, what is it for?
+Possibley provide a brief explanation if it is out of scope //
 ```

-- This should now allow your to import your C++ Module into any `.swift` file.
+- You should now be able to import your C++ `module` into any `.swift` file in your project // Should "Module" be capitalized?
+Some places it is, some places not//

+**Importing our `module` and using the `cxxFunction` from our .swift file**

+// Possibly add captions as to what you are demo-ing in these example snippets //
 ```
 //In ViewController.swift
 import UIKit